IOYO - 43

 Highlights: Jaisalmer - Visit the Jaisalmer Fort, Salim Ji Ki Haveli & Patwon ki Haveli.

 After the Great Wall of China, the Kumbhalgarh fort is believed to have the second largest wall in the world.
 The width of the walls goes till 25 feet and the fort has seven gateways and about 360 Jain and Hindu temples inside the fort.
 From the top of the fort, you will get a beautiful view of the Aravalli hills as well as the Thar Desert.
+Overnight is in Kumbalgarh.

 Today, you will return back to Delhi from Udaipur.
-Here, you can complete your last minute shopping or travelling.
-Hotel accommodation will not be included.
-Later, you will be transformed to the airport for your departure/ onward journey flight.
+Here in Delhi, you can complete your last minute souvenir shopping.
+Hotel accommodation is not included.
+In time, you will be transformed to the airport for your departure/ onward journey flight.
 We hope you enjoyed your trip to India with us and we wish to see you again soon.
 Please note that the car is not at disposal this day and any additional trip will be chargeable.